English Martyrs School and Sixth Form College: Annual awards evening principal guests 1981-2012

 A tradition of the school since 1981 where awards are given to students of both the school and sixth form college.
 Recognition is given to achievement at GCSE, 'A' level and GNVQ levels."

-There are prizes donated by local individuals and groups as well as Huntsman Tioxide, Teesside University and The Daily Telegraph.

-Each year attracts over 1000 guests and a Principal Guest of Honour "who themselves represent achievement in a range of fields".
-The evening also features music by the school orchestra and individual student musicians with refreshments to end the night.

-Annual school show

-Another tradition of the school is an annual school musical, usually held around the end of November.
-This features pupils from all years, although older students and sixth formers generally get the leading roles.
-The music department, orchestra and drama department work together on its production.
-Tickets are made available to parents throughout the school to buy.

 Annual John Bell Lecture

-This now traditional once a year lecture is usually given around March in the school's St Anne's hall.
-The lecture is in honour of Canon John Bell, the last headmaster of St Francis and the first headmaster of the new English Martyrs school, and lasts around 40 minutes followed by audience questions.
-Complimentary tickets to attend are made available free of charge.
+This once-a-year lecture is usually given around March in the school's St Anne's hall.
+The lecture is in honour of Canon John Bell, the last headmaster of St Francis and the first headmaster of the new English Martyrs school.